ReStartQ/anicour/RunOrInstall.md

 2) Click on the latest [releases](https://github.com/ReStartQ/Courier/releases)

-# How to run or install Courier?
-1) Download whichever files you need from the release.
-2) If you want to install it on your computer, then get the setup exe file.
-3) There is also a stand alone version of the app that is labeled as portable and does not require installation.
-4) Use the application for your tracking purposes.

 # How to compile Courier on my terminal console?
 1) Ensure that you have node and npm installed on your computer.
 You can check if they are installed by typing npm -v and node -v.
 This will return the version number indicating whether or not you have them installed.